yoursunny/ndn6-tools/file-server.md

 * Mtime (TLV-TYPE 0xF50C, NonNegativeInteger): last modification time (nanoseconds since Unix epoch).

 Name, Mode, Mtime are always present.
-SegmentNameComponent, SegmentSize, Size are omitted on a directory.
+FinalBlockId, SegmentSize, Size are omitted on a directory.
 Atime, Btime, Ctime may be omitted if the underlying filesystem cannot provide them.

 The TLV elements may appear in any order.